 In response to the latest DfE guidance the school has staff who understand fully what to do when children do not attend regularly, appropriate procedures/policies for pupils who go missing from school and staff are trained to recognise signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
 The school have procedures in relation to taking pupils off roll when they leave school to be home educated, move away from the school's location, remain medically unfit beyond compulsory school age, are in custody for four months or more (and will not return to school afterwards) or are permanently excluded.
 We will ensure that pupils who are expected to attend school, but fail to take up the place will be referred to the local authority.
-When a pupil leaves the school we will maintain a record of their new school and the expected start date https://www.northumberland.gov.uk/Children/Looked-after/Virtual.aspx#childrennotinschool b) Children with Special Educational Needs and Disabilities
+When a pupil leaves the school we will maintain a record of their new school and the expected start date otinschool b) Children with special educational needs and disabilities